Infineon/mtb-example-psoc6-spi-master-dma/README.md

 # PSoC 6 MCU: SCB SPI Master with DMA

-This example demonstrates the use of SPI SCB (Serial Communication Block) resource for PSoC® 6 MCU in Master mode using DMA.
+This example demonstrates the use of SPI Serial Communication Block (SCB)) resource for PSoC® 6 MCU in master mode using DMA.
 The SPI master is configured to send command packets to control a user LED on the slave.
-Both the slave and master are on the same device.
+Both the master and slave can be on the same device or on different devices.

 ## Requirements